Sava2008/Code-runner/README.md

                             "PHP": f"php {passed_file}"
                            }
 ```
-notice that the value of extensions can be anything.
+Notice that the value of extensions can be anything.
 Just ensure that it's the same and the key to the matching command.
-JSON will be added soon for better interaction.
+JSON will be added soon for better interactions.
 ## What will be added
 1. JSON file instead of raw dictionaries
 2. More programming languages